erniemakesstuff/bezalel-media-core/README.md

 - Custom Prompt that requests the LLM to create an article; no prompt-branching from manifest.
 ## General Notes
 If you delete the eventLedgerTable, ensure you re-create the pipe in AWS EventBridge.

+## Expanding Content Selection
+### Definitions
+Source - origination of incomming event such as a news webscraper.
+ScriptCategory - describes the distribution format, and niche.
+Script - the template, structure, and overall instruction for media.
+Channel - YouTube, Medium, Twitter, ...

+Relationships:
+Source 1:M ScriptCategory
+ScriptCategory 1:1 ScriptPrompt

+### Steps to add a new channel

+### Steps to add a new source

+### Steps to add a new